Ross Stores Inc. (ROST) Review – Making Smarter Decisions

 Ross Stores Inc. (ROST) Insider Activity

-A total of 39 insider transactions have happened at Ross Stores Inc. (ROST) in the last six months, with sales accounting for 22 and purchases happening 17 times.
-The most recent transaction is an insider sale by KOBAYASHI MICHAEL K, the company’s President, Ops. & Technology.
-SEC filings show that KOBAYASHI MICHAEL K sold 1,459 shares of the company’s common stock on Mar 23 at a price of $119.17 per share for a total of $0.17 million.
-Following the sale, the insider now owns 82633.0 shares.
+A total of 55 insider transactions have happened at Ross Stores Inc. (ROST) in the last six months, with sales accounting for 32 and purchases happening 23 times.
+The most recent transaction is an insider sale by ORBAN GEORGE, the company’s Director.
+SEC filings show that ORBAN GEORGE sold 3,250 shares of the company’s common stock on Mar 26 at a price of $120.12 per share for a total of $0.39 million.
+Following the sale, the insider now owns 0.41 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.